theopinard/python-deadlines/_posts/2023-03-09-what-about.md

 ---
-title: What should my Python talk be about?
+title: What should my Python conference talk be about?
 author: Jesper Dramsch
 layout: post
 ---